-In order to get that, I might take 200 photographs of the band in all sorts of ways, using a few different lenses and perspectives.
+In order to get that, I might take 200 photographs of the band.
+This allows me to capture them in all sorts of ways.
+Lenses and positions give me different perspectives.

 When I’m editing, I usually go through the images, quickly picking the ones I like.
 I’ll then look at them closer after the initial pre-edit.

 The only way I can do this quickly and efficiently is by using keyboard shortcuts.